Spelbearer/T2/README.md

 reduced.
 Only the first twenty rows of the loaded file are shown in the interface.
 A third grouping mode lets you color all unique values with a single chosen color and opacity.
+For numerical grouping by ranges, colors for all groups except the last can be edited individually by clicking their swatches.
+Changing the final gradient color resets the gradient from that color back to white.

 preview table.
 Data may be filtered with a simple expression in the **Filter formula** field, for example `City=London and Value>5`.